JetBrains/guide/site/java/tutorials/writing-tests-with-spock/introduction/index.md

 thumbnail: ./thumbnail.png
 ---

-In this tutorial we're going to use the Spock framework to create and run unit tests.
+In this tutorial, we're going to use the Spock framework to create and run unit tests.

 We'll create a new project that contains Java code, and use [Spock](https://spockframework.org/) to unit test that code.
 Although Spock tests are written in [Groovy](https://groovy-lang.org/), we can use this framework to test [Java](/tags/java/) production code.